owen2345/pub_sub_model_sync/README.md

     ```bash
     DB_POOL=20 bundle exec rake pub_sub_model_sync:start
     ```
-    Note: You need more than 15 DB pools to avoid "could not obtain a connection from the pool within 5.000 seconds"
+    Note: You need more than 15 DB pools to avoid "could not obtain a connection from the pool within 5.000 seconds". https://devcenter.heroku.com/articles/concurrency-and-database-connections

 - Check the service status with:
   ```PubSubModelSync::MessagePublisher.publish_data('Test message', {sample_value: 10}, :create)```